A visit to the Taj Mahal is on many person’s bucket list. Well, Tamara and I spent two months travelling across northern India, starting in Delhi.

-We stayed at Majnu Katila, a Tibetan enclave in the north of Delhi, while we explored Delhi itself.
+We started our trip at Majnu Katila, a Tibetan enclave in the north of Delhi, while we explored Delhi itself.

-As we neared the Taj, though, we saw lots of long-distance buses filled with villagers.
-It seemed like whole villages of people we visiting the Taj.
+It seemed like whole villages of people were visiting the Taj.
 They all seemed to be groups of two or three men and lots of women.
 It was as though it was women’s day out to see the monument!

 What you cannot see beyond the frame of the photograph is that the group is much bigger – perhaps thirty women in the group.

 My eyes were everywhere, and it was Tamara who spotted the shot.
 She has such an eye for spotting photographs!
 She prompted me, and that’s when I took this photograph.

 How the colours of their saris stood out in contrast to the white marble of the buildings.
 What you may not notice is that the women are barefoot beneath their saris.
 The women were in a good humour, like one big family and very close with one another both physically and in their behaviour towards one another.